A new stimulus deal is brewing — here's what that could mean for unemployment benefits

 The larger stimulus package appears to be gaining traction, with Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer saying the proposal should form the basis for any further negotiations.
 The plan also has received support from several Republican senators.
 Pelosi on Friday said she would like to attach new coronavirus relief legislation to a government funding omnibus bill that must pass within the next week to avoid a government shutdown.

 Although the final contours of a stimulus measure remain under debate on Capitol Hill, many experts see a clear need for additional economic relief.
-Job growth slowed sharply last month as the coronavirus surged.
+Job growth slowed sharply last month as the coronavirus surged throughout the country.

 "We're still in situation where just under 19 million people are claiming benefits for the main unemployment programs," said Andrew Stettner, an expert on unemployment benefits at The Century Foundation, a progressive think tank.
 "Extreme numbers of people have been out of work for a long time and thus are at the end of their rope."